henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 - Approve Permissions
 - Review Azure Discovery Agent Log Files

-1. [] Log on to @lab.VirtualMachine(NYCCAS).SelectLink using the following credentials: 
+1. [] Log on to @lab.VirtualMachine(NYCCFG).SelectLink using the following credentials: 
 	   	- User name: Contoso\\Administrator
 		- Password: +++Pa$$w0rd+++
 1. [] Open the Configuration Manager Console

->[!ALERT] Go to Monitoring > Database Replication - if you see that the *link has failed* restart the NYCCAS first and then NYCCFG
+>[!ALERT] Go to Monitoring > Database Replication - if you see that the *link has failed* restart the NYCCFG first and then NYCCFG
 !IMAGE[kqs3gylx.jpg](kqs3gylx.jpg)
 **DO NOT CONTINUE UNTIL THE PROBLEM IS RESOLVED** !IMAGE[hg4jtlop.jpg](hg4jtlop.jpg)
-Hit refresh and check that the problem is resolved NYCCAS
+Hit refresh and check that the problem is resolved NYCCFG
 !IMAGE[mte602ud.jpg](mte602ud.jpg)
 NYCCFG
 !IMAGE[1i7n0835.jpg](1i7n0835.jpg)